igbins09/devops-hands-on-lab-series/README.md

 # DevOps Hands-On Lab Series

-Completed 45+ structured DevOps lab exercises during a 6-month mentorship bootcamp in 2021.
+Completed 45+ structured DevOps lab exercises during a 6-month DevOps mentorship bootcamp.
 These hands-on labs were taught by an industry expert solely focused on developing real-world infrastructure and automation skills.

 ---